olsaks/sample/README.md

 # Running Project Locally

-- at the root run `npm i` to install dependencies, then `npm run start`.
+- at the root run `npm i` to install dependencies, then `npm run start` or go to https://olsaks.github.io/sample/

 # About